PinakShome/Data-Science-Case-Studies/Ratings_Regression/Readme.md

 - Baseline Model: Mean of the training set target variable.
 - Preprocessing Pipeline: Included standard scaling for numeric features and one-hot encoding for categorical features.
 - Hyperparameter Tuning: Conducted for the Random Forest model using GridSearchCV.

+### Model Workflow Summary

+Picked three variations of linear models (Linear, Lasso and Ridge) pertaining to the fact that the dataset displayed linearity between features and the target variable.
+Since there was non linearity and complex relationships present as well (Referencing correlation matrix and Pearson-correlation values), I’ve additionally picked the random forest regressor and lastly neural nets to compare how well random forest is capturing the dynamics of relationships between all the variables (Given Feature Irrelevance).
+Since this dataset isn’t very high dimensional with over-complexity and has features that truly do not contribute to the target variable along with some complex relationships between features, Random forest may not perform significantly better than linear models.
+We’ll use neural networks to have a benchmark of Random Forest’ performance.

 # Results